Time to lift governance in the aged care sector: Governance Institute launches updated guidance to assist embattled industry

 She said the guidance is “mandatory reading” for anyone currently on the board of an aged care provider — whether they are new in the role or not — as well as anyone considering taking on a board position.

 Changes incorporated in the revised guidance include the latest statistics on the industry showing its growth and likely further increases, a copy of the Aged Care Quality Standards, plus new content on clinical governance.

 - The unique challenges of governance in a changing aged care sector, including:

 - a more competitive environment with less reliable funding from government.

 - the user-pays system.
 As consumers are required to pay more, they will become more demanding as to the type and standard of care they receive.

 - many consumers are entering aged care much later in life with increasingly complex health care needs.
 Consequently, their medical and clinical care needs are more complex and acute.

 - Issues which a board should consider when inviting a new member onto the board of an aged care provider.

 - Issues you should consider before accepting an invitation to join the board of an aged care provider.

-- A look at the stakeholders of an aged care provider, and ways to build relationships.
+- A look at the stakeholders of an aged care provider — and ways to interact and build relationships.